maximbetin/maxim-cicd/README.md

 Now, let’s go ahead and enable the APIs that we will be needing here:

 - `gcloud services enable containerregistry.googleapis.com` to enable Google’s Container Registry API.
 - `gcloud services enable container.googleapis.com` to enable Google’s Kubernetes Engine API.
-This one might take a while, patience.
+This one might take a while — patience.
 - `gcloud services enable cloudbuild.googleapis.com` to enable the Cloud Build API.

 At this point the project is ready.
 The previous `gcloud` commands are a one-time action per project, and we do not need to run them again, in fact you could even run a script for them if you plan on creating multiple projects.